kavia-common/recipe-explorer-38071-38143/frontend_app/README.md

 ### `npm start`

-Runs the app in development mode.\
+Alias to start with CI-friendly low-memory defaults.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 If running in CI or low-memory environments, prefer:

 ### `npm run start:safe`

-Alias for `start:ci` with CI-friendly defaults:
+CI-friendly defaults:
 - Disables source maps (`GENERATE_SOURCEMAP=false`) to reduce memory usage
 - Avoids opening a browser (`BROWSER=none`)
 - Binds to `0.0.0.0` for container access